 Award: BEST AUTO FOCUS

-WHY WE LIKE IT: Thanks to fast autofocus, excellent low light capabilities, small form factor and an interchangeable lens, this camera is a top pick for crafting videos on the fly.
-It also perform with the best in low light scenarios.
+WHY WE LIKE IT: Thanks to fast autofocus, excellent low light capabilities, small form factor, and an interchangeable lens, this camera is a top pick for crafting videos on the fly.
+It also performs with the best in low-light scenarios.